 Catering to these topics before moving to the explanation of the Biuret's test can ease the work for you.
 Additionally, it will encourage students to raise questions in a more open-ended manner during classroom teaching sessions related to “basic science”.

-Figure: A GIF from the Biuret's test simulation by Labster.
+Figure: A picture from the Biuret's test simulation by Labster.
 It can be used to simplify the core concepts important for understanding the techniques and its principle.
 It is available for School and University/College classes.

 The Biuret's test is one of the many biochemical tests used in both academic research and the R&Ds of industries.
 Teaching your students how to scientifically approach a problem can help them reason out where Biuret's test can be applied and where it shouldn't be.
 This will help them in recognizing the practical applicability of techniques.
 It will also boost their confidence to translate theory lessons into practical experiments.